yjl9903/node/doc/api/single-executable-applications.md

    The `.exe` extension is necessary.

-5. Remove the signature of the binary:
+5. Remove the signature of the binary (macOS and Windows only):

    * On macOS: